Raksha Rao - The Roving Heart

 Swimwear

-The dive shops provide wetsuits in a tropical climate and dry suits in cold climate.
+The dive shops provide wetsuits in tropical climates and dry suits in cold climates.
 However, buy a good swimwear to wear underneath.

 So, are you thinking of being a PADI open water diver or have you got any scuba certification under your belt?